 Lengfellner, Hans and Schnellbögl, Andreas and Betz, Josef and Renk, Karl Friedrich and Prettl, Wilhelm (1990) Nernst effect in Tl-Ba-Ca-Cu-O superconducting films due to infrared laser heating.
 International Journal of Infrared and Millimeter Waves 11 (5), pp. 631-639.

-Physics > Institute of Experimental and Applied Physics > Retired Professors > Group Wilhelm Prettl
+Physics > Institute of Experimental and Applied Physics > Alumni or Retired Professors > Group Wilhelm Prettl

 |Keywords:||Nernst effect - high temperature superconductor - flux pinning - pinning energies|